-My husband Jim and I went on a birding field trip yesterday.
-The local lakes have been mostly frozen over for weeks so most recent visits have resulted in seeing Canada Geese and Ring-Billed Gulls walking around on ice, but on Saturday the temperatures went up to around 60 so we had to get outside.
-I did some research on eBird to look at recent sightings to try and figure out where to go and we headed to Black Hill Regional Park in Montgomery County Maryland to see if we could find some interesting water birds.
+My husband Jim and I went on a birding day trip yesterday.
+The local lakes have been mostly frozen over for weeks.
+So most recent trips have resulted in seeing Canada Geese and Ring-Billed Gulls walking on ice.
+But on Saturday temperatures went up to around 60.
+We had to get outside.
+I researched recent sightings on eBird to decide where to go.
+Then we headed to Black Hill Regional Park in Montgomery County Maryland to look for interesting water birds.

-But despite all this, we still enjoyed the day.
+But despite this, we still enjoyed the day.
 No, we didn’t see the lone Trumpeter Swan that has been attracting birders to the lake recently.
-There was a report that it was among the Canada Geese on the grass earlier in the day and apparently showed up in the water a bit after we left.
+There was a report that it was among Canada Geese on the grass earlier in the day.
+And apparently it showed up in the water a bit after we left.
 But we were happy with the birds we were able to see, especially the American Coots.

 Leaving the park later, Jim spotted two Eastern Bluebirds sitting on a wire across from the park entrance, pretty as can be.
 Altogether, a very nice day of birding.

 Want to read more about birds?
 Subscribe at the bottom of the page.
 You’ll get an email whenever a new post goes up (and only then.
 Promise!)

 I participate in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
 If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, I earn a small fee which helps offset blog related costs.
 I only use these links for products I’ve used myself unless specifically noted otherwise.